 The University pays for most of your elected coverage.
 You pay a small percentage of the cost of the coverage on a pre-tax or after-tax basis.
 The University offers two options:

-The Rockefeller University Group Health Care Expense Plan
+The Rockefeller University Managed Care Plan

 Oxford is a Point-of-Service plan providing both in-network and out-of-network benefits.
 The in-network benefits are provided through your chosen Primary Care Physician (PCP), while the out-of-network benefits allow you to choose any doctor.
 Most treatments recommended by the PCP, including preventive measures, are covered with a minimal co-payment.
 Services provided by non-participating providers are subject to deductibles and co-insurance.